tytydraco/yessleep/out/Somewhere_in_Nowhere__The_Offering.md

 “Just get it over with,” I mumbled.
 “There are other people in this McDonald’s drive-thru, you know.”

-The voice that responded sounded like the whisper of the wind as it passed through northern trees and also like the howl of a wolf as it echoed down a southern canyon.
+The voice that responded sounded like the whisper of the wind as it passed through northern trees and also like the howl of a coyote as it echoed down a southern canyon.

 *Easy, child.*

 Goosebumps immediately rose up on my arms as it finally dawned on me in my sorry state.
 It was her.
 She’d never spoken to me before.
 It was only right to speak back, but I didn’t have time for small talk.